daos-stack/daos/utils/debug/README-worktrees.md

 ./run-vos_tests.sh
 ```

-Only the build/install (steps 1 and 3) and unit tests (step 4) are truly
+Steps 1-4 are all isolated per ticket: `provision-daos.sh` (step 2) doesn't
+repoint the shared `/etc/ld.so.conf.d`/PAM PATH by default
+(`daos_client_manage_system_paths=false`), so it no longer races with
+another ticket's provisioning run the way a bare `ansible-playbook` call
-isolated per ticket.
-Step 2's playbook run, and running a *live*
+would.
+Only running a *live* `start-daos.sh` multi-node cluster (which
-`start-daos.sh` multi-node cluster, remain exclusive across tickets — see
+needs `build-daos.sh --activate` first) remains exclusive across tickets —
-the generated `README.md`'s "Isolation model" section for exactly why
+see the generated `README.md`'s "Isolation model" section for exactly why
-(shared systemd units, `ld.so.conf.d`, and ultimately the physical
+(shared systemd units, the activated `ld.so.conf.d` entry, and ultimately
-PMEM/NVMe/network hardware on `brd-216..219`).
+the physical PMEM/NVMe/network hardware on `brd-216..219`).

 ### The `DAOS_BUILD`/`DAOS_INSTALL` collision this also avoids